-APAS has passed a resolution concerning mental health supports for farmers.
+APAS has passed a resolution concerning mental health supports for farmers and is proud to be a sponsor of the Do More Ag Foundation.
 We recognize that, for some, assistance is needed right away.
 APAS encourages anyone dealing with significant stress or a mental health crisis to seek immediate help from one of the resources listed below.

 If you have a resource to add to this list or a correction to make, please contact email@example.com.